Insulin is a type of hormone produced by your pancreas. It helps your body store and use carbohydrates found in food.

-- make lifestyle changes such as lose weight or increase exercise
+- make lifestyle changes such as losing weight, changing your eating plan, or increasing exercise

 - take oral medications